firepenguindisopanda/INFO3604-help-desk-rostering/readme.md

 *x<sub>i,j</sub>* = 1 if staff *i* is assigned to shift *j*, 0 otherwise
 *L* ∈ ℝ<sup>+</sup> the lowest sum of assigned preferences of any staff *i* over all sessions *j*

+## Startup
+When the website is first opened you need to add /init to the url so the admin accounts are created, then you can login with the login info below.

 ## Login Information
 The following accounts are created on initialization: